cakebatterandsprinkles/portfolio-gatsby/src/posts/23-format_wars.md

 **A bitmap** is the easiest way to represent image data.
 A bitmap image is also known as a **[raster image](https://en.wikipedia.org/wiki/Raster_graphics)**.
 To represent image data, we divide it into small squares and call each square a **[pixel](https://en.wikipedia.org/wiki/Pixel).** (Although, describing a pixel as a square is quite debatable.
 [This article](http://alvyray.com/Memos/CG/Microsoft/6_pixel.pdf) clearly states that a pixel is not a square but a point sample.
 But my simple mind likes to imagine it as a square, and you will see the square definition of pixel everywhere you look anyway, so here we go.)
 A pixel is the smallest addressable unit in image representation.
 Simply put, a bitmap is an array of bits that represent the color of these tiny pixels.

 Think of a monochrome picture.
-Each pixel is going to be either black or white, and nothing else.
-In this scenerio, we can enconde white with 0 and black with 1, and this was all the early computers could manage.
+Each pixel is going to be either black or white and nothing else.
+In this scenario, we can encode white with 0 and black with 1, and this was all the early computers could manage.
 The pixels were also quite large, so you could have images such as this:

 ![A simple bitmap image with just two colors](../images/blog/format_wars/bitmap.png)